terminatorover/RGCardViewLayout/README.md

 also note that the itemsize is computed by the layout to be "appropriate" to the size of the collection view itself so setting it won't do anything.

+Place the following line into your podfile to use RGCardViewLayout:   pod 'RGCardViewLayout','1.0'